What Is Skepticism?

 It's thus inaccurate to say "Skeptics don't believe in ghosts."
 Some do.
 Many skeptics are deeply religious, and are satisfied with the reasoning process that led them there.
 Skeptics apply critical thinking to different aspects of their lives in their own individual way.
 Everyone is a skeptic to some degree.

 Skepticism is, or should be, an extraordinarily powerful and positive influence on the world.
 Skepticism is not simply about "debunking" as is commonly charged.
-Skepticism is about redirecting attention, influence, and funding away from worthless superstitions and toward projects and ideas that are evidenced to be beneficial to humanity and to the world.
+Skepticism is about redirecting attention, influence, and funding away from worthless superstitions and popular misinformation, and toward projects and ideas that are evidenced to be beneficial to humanity and to the world.

 Extraordinary claims require extraordinary evidence, particularly in claims that are far fetched or that violate physical laws.
 Skepticism is an essential, and meaningful, component of the search for truth.